agwosdz/Secret-Project/backend/LED_TESTING_README.md

 **What it checks:**
 - System information and permissions
-- Required Python packages
+- Required Python packages (rpi_ws281x, RPi.GPIO)
 - GPIO configuration
 - Hardware connection guidance
-- Basic GPIO and NeoPixel functionality
+- Basic GPIO and rpi_ws281x functionality

 **When to use:** First step when LEDs don't work at all